On the Beilinson-Bloch conjecture over function fields: Introduction

+In Section 2 of the paper we review some well-known material on Chow groups and motives.
+Section 3 states Jannsen's generalizations of the conjectures of Tate and Beilinson, and proves some sufficient conditions which imply them.
+In Section 4 we prove Theorem \ref{thmBBCriterionIntro}, then collect some of its consequences (including Geisser's theorem).
+Our arguments here are largely based on an analysis of the Leray spectral sequence, using Deligne's $\ell$-adic decomposition theorem for smooth projective maps (recalled in Lemma \ref{lemDecomp}) and the weight filtration on $\ell$-adic homology constructed in \cite{Jannsen1990}.

 The rest of the paper is concerned with powers of CM elliptic curves.
-Section 6 reviews some some general facts about such curves.
-Section 7 constructs the decomposition of the motive $\mf{h}(E^g)$, for $E$ an ordinary elliptic curve with CM by an imaginary quadratic field $F$, and uses it to prove theorem \ref{thmTate}.
-The Beilinson--Bloch conjecture for a power of an elliptic curve over a global function field with potential CM follows shortly.
+Section 5 reviews some general facts about such curves.
+Section 6 constructs the decomposition of the motive $\mf{h}(E^g)$, for $E$ an ordinary elliptic curve with CM by an imaginary quadratic field $F$, and uses it to prove Theorem \ref{thmTate}.
+The Beilinson--Bloch conjecture for a power of a CM elliptic curve over a global function field follows shortly.
 This section also proves a couple of general results on the structure of the motivic decomposition, which hold over an arbitrary field: we show that the decomposition satisfies a certain uniqueness property, and that $\CH^\bullet(\otimes_F^g \mf{h}^1(E))$ consists of homologically trivial cycles for all $g \ge 1$.
 We then treat Moonen's question.

 In an appendix, we compute the transcendental motives of the square and cube of an ordinary CM elliptic curve $E$ over an arbitrary field, in the sense of \cite{Kahn2021}.
 These are certain summands of $\mf{h}(E^2)$ and $\mf{h}(E^3)$, which respectively split off the Albanese kernel and the Griffiths group from the Chow group.
 As a corollary, we find $\Griff(E^3) = \CH^2_{\alg}(\otimes_F^3 \mf{h}^1(E))$ (though this can also be seen more directly using the decomposition of $\mf{h}(E^3)$).
-We note another interesting application (corollary \ref{corCH2t3OverFuncField}), which states that for an ordinary CM elliptic curve $E$ over a field $k$, and a smooth projective variety $X$ over $k$, the pullback map $\CH^2(\mf{h}(X) \otimes_\Q \otimes_F^3 \mf{h}^1(E)) \to \CH^2(\otimes_F^3 \mf{h}^1(E_{k(X)}))$ is an isomorphism.
+We note another interesting application (Corollary \ref{corCH2t3OverFuncField}), which states that for an ordinary CM elliptic curve $E$ over a field $k$, and a smooth projective variety $X$ over $k$, the pullback map $\CH^2(\mf{h}(X) \otimes_\Q \otimes_F^3 \mf{h}^1(E)) \to \CH^2(\otimes_F^3 \mf{h}^1(E_{k(X)}))$ is an isomorphism.